mvanwinkleias/mv_automation_standards/doc/index.md

 ## Filesystem / Repository Layout

-Here's an example layout that I use inside of my repositories that allows you to check out the code and run it anywhere.
+You need to choose and standardize where things are going to be installed, and laid out.

+### Repository Layout - How

+Here's an example repository layout that's similar to what I use.

 ```
 example_repo/